 When he wants to chill, you’ll find Kris cooking in the kitchen and listening to classic vinyl.

-Melissa has more than a decade of marketing and account management experience, including strategy development, brand development, integrated marketing communications, program management and account service.
-She has a diverse personal roster of client experience with both B2B and B2C for industries such as grocery, retail, consumer package goods, hospitality and medical device.
-Melissa holds a bachelor’s degree in law and sociology from American University in Washington, D.C.
+Melissa has more than a decade of marketing and account management experience – including strategy development, brand development, integrated marketing communications, program management and account service.
+She has a diverse personal roster of client experience with her background covers both B2B and B2C for industries including grocery, retail, consumer package goods, hospitality and medical device.
+Melissa holds a bachelor’s degree in Law and Sociology from American University in Washington DC.

 CALL ME MEL

-She goes by the nickname Mel and lives by the mantra, “Treat others the way you want to be treated!”
+Goes by Mel and lives by the mantra: “Treat others the way you want to be treated!”

-Melissa once went to Italy to learn Italian from scratch in six months.
+Melissa once went to Italy to learn Italian from scratch in 6 months.
 For clients, Melissa prides herself on making the seemingly impossible possible.
-Mel power!
+Mel Power!

 LIKE AN ARNOLD PALMER

-She’s cool and refreshing, with just a hint of tartness.
-And if you add a little booze, she ramps up the fun factor.
+She’s cool and refreshing…with just a hint of tartness.
+And, if you add a little bit of booze, she ramps up the fun factor.

 A rare native of Phoenix, Katelyn cut her marketing teeth at a small digital marketing agency for several years before joining Six Degrees.
 She is passionate about marketing and always sees the good in every situation and person.
 Katelyn likes to travel, hike and spend time with her family when she’s not taking care of client work.
 Katelyn also serves as marketing chair for the Women’s Enterprise Foundation.